Lesson n°5

 end

 Once a user successfully authenticates with a valid email/password combination, we can store their id in the cookies thanks to Rails' cookies method.
-The permanent method means store the cookie for the next 20 years in the user's browser.
+The permanent method means storing the cookie for the next 20 years in the user's browser.

 Once the cookie is stored in the user's browser, it will be sent in the headers of every request made to our server unless it's cleared by the user, or, as we'll see later, by our Rails application in the sign_out action.
 This means that once signed in, whenever the user makes a request to our application, we can access the user's id in the cookies and use it to find the user in the database.